Skip to content

 But here’s the catch...

 Group 1 is given a complete program.
 They receive clear directions on how often to exercise, for how long, which exercises to do, and how to properly use the equipment.
-In short, they are given a clear roadmap.
+In short, they have a clear roadmap.

 Group 2 is not so lucky.
 They are not given any directions.
 All they are told is the end goal -- how they proceed is entirely up to them.